nicnocquee/use-resettable-action-state/README.md

 ### Resetting the state

 In the example below, if the `doSomething` action returns an error, the error will be displayed in the form.
-Then, y clicking the reset button, the `state` will be reset to `null` which will clear the error message.
+Then, by clicking the reset button, the `state` will be resetted to `null` which will clear the error message.

 ```tsx:app/page.tsx
 'use client';